tarun2604/cryptocoinanalysis/README.md

 # Crypto Coin Analysis

 ## Overview
-Crypto Coin Tracker is a full-stack web application that allows users to view details of various cryptocurrency coins.
+Crypto Coin Analysis is a full-stack web application that allows users to view details of various cryptocurrency coins.
 The project fetches real-time data from the CoinGecko API to display key metrics such as price, market cap, volume, and more.

 ## Features
 - Fetch real-time cryptocurrency data from CoinGecko API